 All of life is an experiment.
-The more experiments you make the better.
+The more experiments you make the better. – Ralph Waldo Emerson

 Life is Like a Box of Chocolates…

 We all no doubt experience our fair share of setbacks and disappointments over the course of a lifetime.
-At one point things are going well, then all of a sudden an error of judgement, a fatal mistake, or an unexpected event can completely derail our efforts.
+At one point things are going well, then all of a sudden an error of judgment, a fatal mistake, or an unexpected event can completely derail our efforts.
 And what seemed like a perfect day has turned into an absolute nightmare. 🙁

 Life gets this way at times.
 In fact, life surprises us with unexpected twists and turns around every corner.
-This experience was put into words so eloquently by Forrest Gump who said that, “life is like a box of chocolates: you never know what you’re gonna get.”
+This experience was put into words so eloquently by Forrest Gump who said that “life is like a box of chocolates: you never know what you’re gonna get.”

-There is another saying that suggests that when bad things happen that we should turn lemons into lemonade, or in other words we should adapt to the situation and make the most of these circumstances for our own benefit.
+There is another saying that suggests that when bad things happen that we should turn lemons into lemonade, or in other words, we should adapt to the situation and make the most of these circumstances for our own benefit.